COLLEGE SENIOR - Sprints on Career Match and Gets Dream Job

 Bell South, Charles Schwab & Co., Cingular Telecom, Cisco Systems, Coca Cola, Colorado State University, US Food & Drug Administration, Glaxo Smith Kline Pharmaceuticals, Wyeth Pharmaceuticals, Hewlett Packard, IBM, JP Morgan Chase, Pfizer Pharmaceuticals, St. Josephs University, State Farm Insurance, Turner Broadcasting, The Weather Channel

-US Naval Academy, University of Georgia, University of North Carolina, and many high school educators throughout GA.
+US Naval Academy, University of Georgia, University of North Carolina, Atlanta Classical Academy, and many high school educators throughout GA.